erniefontes/erniefontes.github.io/about/index.md

   </script>
   </p>

   I'm Ernie E. Fontes.
-I'm the Head of Data Science at Guardinex, a fraud-detection startup company.
-Before that, I was a Ross Assistant Professor in mathematics at the Ohio State University.
-I completed my PhD at the University of Texas before that I did my undergraduate studies at Harvard.
+I'm a Senior Research Scientist at Upstart.
+Before that, I was Head of Data Science at Guardinex.
+Before that, I was a Ross Assistant
+  Professor in mathematics at the Ohio State University.
+I completed my PhD at the University of Texas prior to my postdoc and I did my undergraduate studies at Harvard.
 My [math research](../math/) is in homotopy theory and higher category theory.